DigiDago/moodle-block_admin_presets/README.md

 Maintainer
 ============
 AdminPreset was initialy developed by David Monllaó.
-It is currently maintained by DigiDago team.
+It is currently maintained by Pimenko team.

 Any Problems, questions, suggestions
 ===================
 If you have a problem with this block, suggestions for improvement, drop an email at :
-- Clément PRUDHOMME :  contact@digidago.com
+- Pimenko :  contact@pimenko.com
 - Github : https://github.com/DigiDago/moodle-block_admin_presets